ompl/pyplusplus/docs/ctypes/ctypes_integration.rst

 About ctypes
 ------------
 `ctypes`_ is a foreign function library for Python.
-It provides C compatible data types, and allows to call functions in dlls/shared libraries.
+It provides C compatible data types, and allows one to call functions in dlls/shared libraries.
 It can be used to wrap these libraries in pure Python.

 --------